Visual Studio 2019 for Mac tour

 When you start Visual Studio 2019 for Mac, new users will see a sign-in window.
 Sign-in with your Microsoft account to activate a paid license (if you have one) or link to Azure subscriptions.
-You can press Skip and sign in later via the Visual Studio > Sign in menu item:
+You can press I'll do this later and sign in later via the Visual Studio > Sign in menu item:

 After this initial setup experience, you'll see the start window whenever you open Visual Studio 2019 for Mac, which shows a list of recent projects, and buttons to open an existing project or create a new one:

 Solutions and projects